 “The children I saw there, I had never seen anything like that before,” Hoffman recalls.
 He immediately knew he wanted to be involved with the Duke Children’s Classic to support Katz’s work and to help the children he saw during his tour.
 Hoffman soon became an integral part of the Classic, participating in and volunteering with the event for 29 years until it ended in 2008.

 A Classic Event

 The celebrity showcase had many homes.
-At one point the event was on Duke University campus at Cameron Indoor Stadium; tables were set up on the court for paying attendees, and the public could attend and sit in the stands.
+At one point the event was on the Duke University campus at Cameron Indoor Stadium; tables were set up on the court for paying attendees, and the public could attend and sit in the stands.
 The showcase also moved to theaters around Duke’s campus before landing at the historic Carolina Theatre in downtown Durham.
-Como would headline and host the showcase and he invited many of his celebrity friends throughout the years, including Dinah Shore, Frank Sinatra, Bob Hope, and other top talent.
+Como would headline and host the showcase and he invited many of his celebrity friends throughout the years, including Dinah Shore, Frank Sinatra, Bob Hope, and other top stars.
 Later celebrities included Jay Leno and Bill Murray.
 “Those shows were spectacular,” Hoffman recalls.

 Joe and Shirley Hoffman with comedian and Duke Children's Classic chair Jeff Foxworthy, at the 1999 classic.